tomkowz/TSAssetsPickerController/README.md

 `NoAlbumsCell` - It's base class of cell which is displayed on TSAlbumsViewController when there is no albums.

-`AssetCell` It's base class of cell which is displayed on TSAssetsViewController.
+`AssetCell` - It's base class of cell which is displayed on TSAssetsViewController.

+`AssetsFlowLayout` - It's base class of flow layout used in TSAssetsViewController.
+Remember to not override `-itemSize` method.
+Size of item is read from `[AssetCell preferedCellSize]` automatically.

 ---
 Not important for you but you can read about "low-level" classes: